South Central Alaska’s Fly and Spey fishing Guide.

-After 8 seasons on the rivers it became clear that there was a need for ‘a dedicated fly fishing guide’ on these waters.
-It was to fill this void that I established ‘Life On The Line Fly Fishing’ in 2012, to be just that; a guide service specifically for fly fishermen.
+After 5 full seasons on the rivers it became clear that there was a need for ‘a dedicated fly fishing guide’ on these waters.
+It was to fill this void that I established ‘Life On The Line Fly Fishing’ in 2009 My service is just that; a guide service specifically for fly fishermen.
 To help others who have dreamed of catching the wild fishes of Alaska on traditional patterns and tackle to fulfill their quest is the ‘mission’ of Life On The Line if you fish with me.
-Now in my eighth season guiding others I look very much forward to spring of 2019.
+Now in my tenth season guiding others I look very much forward to spring of 2021.

 Fishing with Life On The Line may include any number of destination rivers.
 Because salmon and our rainbow trout are entering the watersheds on different days in varying numbers there is no hard fast rule on locations.
 A days fishing can be spent at one location fishing along just a few miles of river, or we may have to cover many miles of water to locate good numbers of fish.
 If river boat travel becomes more long range you will want a camera handy as we will be traveling through some incredible landscapes to find those fish.